dealingwith/daniel-industries/_writings/east-district.md

 “This has no name.
 Others might call it the éminence grise, but our culture has never recognized it with a name.”

-Tris had no idea what Echo was referring to, but he sensed that whatever it was these people were up to, it involved significant power in the Districts.
+Tris had no idea what Echo was referring to, but he sensed that whatever it was these people were up to, it involved significant power in the districts.

 “You should join us.”